benswift/benswift.github.io/_talks/ccc-studio-workshop.md

   wheelWidth);
 </script>

-{% include slides/background-image.html image="documents/ccc-curriculum-design-workshop/jeffrey-f-lin-LgnW6AnTBtc-unsplash.jpg" heading="workshop goals" %}
+{% include slides/background-image.html image="documents/ccc-curriculum-design-workshop/shapelined-qawemGipVPk-unsplash.jpg" heading="workshop goals" %}

-talk: what are the opportunities of the c/c/c framing? what are the problems?
+**talk**: what are the opportunities of the c/c/c framing? what are the problems?

-think: how do we inspire & motivate _everyone_ to make, and in doing so, to learn?
+**think**: how do we inspire & motivate _everyone_ to make, and in doing so, to learn?

-make: **produce an actual thing**
+**make**: produce an _actual thing_

 {% include slides/impact.html %}